 THE LEARNING CURVE

-Ready-To-Run kits are available in electric versions, which run on batteries, and nitro versions like the Razor, which run on a fuel that is made specifically for RC car engines.
+Ready-To-Run kits are available in electric versions, which run on batteries, and nitro versions, which run on a fuel that is made specifically for RC car engines.
 Since Curt’s first RC experience will be with a nitro car, he will have broader learning curve to overcome due to the fact that nitro cars require more prep time and maintenance.
 Whether you choose electric or nitro, you need to be willing to wrench on them yourself.
 Even though Curt’s car is an on-road nitro vehicle, much of what you learn here will apply to electric and/or off-road vehicles as well.

 THE VERY BASICS INSTRUCTIONS